DominikBuchner/apscale/README.md

 `apscale --run_apscale [PATH]`

 The PATH argument is optional and only needs to be used if you are not located in the project folder.
-This will automatically do PE merging, primer trimming, quality filter, OTU clustering and denoising of the data.
+This will automatically do PE merging, primer trimming, quality filter and denoising of the data.
 The individual modules can also be run separately (see `apscale -h` for respective commands).
 A project report will be saved in the project folder as well as an individual report for the individual steps of the pipeline.
 Information about the versions of the programs used as well as how many reads where used and passed the module as well as a timestamp when the file finished.

-The main output of Apscale will be an OTU table and an ESV table, as well as two .fasta files, which can be used for taxonomic assignment.
-For example, for COI sequences, BOLDigger (https://github.com/DominikBuchner/BOLDigger) can be used directly with the output of Apscale to assign taxonomy to the OTUs / ESVs using the Barcode of Life Data system (BOLD) database.
-Furthermore, the ESV and OTU tables are compatible with TaxonTableTools (https://github.com/TillMacher/TaxonTableTools), which can be used for DNA metabarcoding specific analyses.
+The main output of Apscale will be an ESV table, as well as a .fasta files, which can be used for taxonomic assignment.
+For example, for COI sequences, BOLDigger3 (https://github.com/DominikBuchner/BOLDigger3) can be used directly with the output of Apscale to assign taxonomy to ESVs using the Barcode of Life Data system (BOLD) database.
+Furthermore, the ESV tables are compatible with TaxonTableTools (https://github.com/TillMacher/TaxonTableTools), which can be used for DNA metabarcoding specific analyses.

-### TODO

-Integrate swarm
-Adjust code to vsearch 2.28 output